yudhanjaya/yudhanjaya.github.io/_notes/2024-02-Low-power-writing.md

 ---

 The image you see is my writing setup.
 It consumes very little power.
 Measured at the mains, it takes up 24 watts at full usage, including the monitor.
 Without the monitor, it runs as low as 4 watts, or at most at 10 watts.
-It has a 6,600 battery, so it can run itself for a long time when the power goes out, and it has a 128 GB on onboard storage.
+It has a 6,600 mAh battery, so it can run itself for a long time when the power goes out, and it has a 128 GB on onboard storage.

 I built this for multiple intersecting reasons:

 - I wanted to write without distractions.
 - I wanted a low-power writing setup that could run on a battery for a long time; running my Ryzen 5800 X3D + RTX 3090 setup to mess around on a document seems incredibly wasteful.
+At the same time, I've learned the hard way not to rely on Sri Lanka's power supply
 - I wanted a good keyboard and to not ruin my posture.
 - I wanted the whole thing to be fixed, but easily removable if necessary
+- I wanted it to be cheap to run on solar, which I'm transitioning to for the [earthbag homestead](/wip/2020-05-Earthbag-Homestead)
 - I wanted to use some of the stuff I already had lying around

 There is an obvious solution - a laptop [1].